 To calculate your needed horsepower, you can use a basic equation.
 Since it takes 1 unit of horsepower to transport 40 points of boat weight at 20 miles per hour (mph), you should first determine your yacht’s weight.
 For example, if you have a 1,000-pound boat that needs to get up to 20 mph, you’ll need to choose an engine with 25 horsepower.

 As you choose your engine, consider what you’ll be using your yacht for.
-If you plan to go on pleasure cruises, relatively low horsepower and a small marine diesel engine may be the right option.
+If you plan to go on pleasure cruises, relatively low horsepower and a small Cummins engine may be the right option.
 However, if you plan to tow other boats or want to travel at faster speeds, you should likely go with a larger and higher horsepower engine.
-In addition to the yacht’s potential applications, try to account for the weight of potential passengers, equipment and supplies.
+In addition to the yacht’s potential applications, try to account for the weight of potential passengers, equipment, and supplies.